intelsdi-x/snap/README.md

 ### Plugin Catalog
 All known plugins are tracked in the [plugin catalog](https://github.com/intelsdi-x/snap/blob/master/docs/PLUGIN_CATALOG.md) and are tagged as collectors, processors and publishers.

 If you would like to write your own, read through [Author a Plugin](#author-a-plugin) to get started.
-Let us know if you begin to write one by [chatting with us on Gitter](https://gitter.im/intelsdi-x/snap).
+Let us know if you begin to write one by [joining our Slack channel](https://intelsdi-x.herokuapp.com/).
 When you finish, please open a Pull Request to add yours to the catalog!

 ## Documentation
 Documentation for Snap will be kept in this repository for now with an emphasis of filling out the `docs/` directory.
 We would also like to link to external how-to blog posts as people write them.
 [Read about contributing to the project](#contributing) for more details.